lagrz/wirecashServiceLocations/README.md

     AVAILABLE OPTIONS:
     ------------------
-    container           The main container element must be a valid jQuery object, if using the jQuery plugin patter you can omit this
+    container           The main container element must be a valid jQuery object, if using the jQuery plugin pattern you can omit this

-    tplMain             The main container template, can be either string or a valid html / jQuery element
+    tplMain             The main container template, can be either string or a valid html / jQuery element.

+                        It MUST contain at least an element with the following:
+                            - Whatever class defined for option 'mapContainer', default: '.wc-map-container'
+                            - Whatever class defined for option 'contentContainer', default: '.wc-content-container'

+                        The following are optional, but required for pagination:
+                            - Whatever class defined for option 'pageFirst', default: '.wc-first-page'
+                            - Whatever class defined for option 'pageLast', default: '.wc-last-page'
+                            - Whatever class defined for option 'pageNext', default: '.wc-page-next'
+                            - Whatever class defined for option 'pageBack', default: '.wc-page-back'

-    tplLocation         The template that generates each location record, must be a string
+    tplLocation         The template that generates each location record, must be a string Can have any of the following keys:
+                            {address}
+                            {agentCode}
+                            {lat}
+                            {lng}
+                            {country}
+                            {currency}
+                            {distance}
+                            {hours}
+                            {name}
+                            {phone}

-    tplNoData           The template that is displayed in case no data is returned from the server or an ajax error occurred, can be string / html / jQuery tplLoading          The template that is displayed while the ajax call is running, can be string / html / jQuery
+    tplNoData           The template that is displayed in case no data is returned from the server or an ajax error occurred, can be string / html / jQuery

+    tplLoading          The template that is displayed while the ajax call is running, can be string / html / jQuery